steamgamemodder/fatimageeditor/README.md

-# floppyimgreader
+# fatimageeditor
-Read and edit floppy disk images with a small command line application.
+Read and edit FAT disk images with a small command line application.